The Ultimate Guide to Upgrading Your Dana 44 Differential Cover

 Material & Thickness ~3mm Stamped Steel ~8mm High-Strength A380 Aluminum Alloy

-• Smart Lubrication: Internal flow channels are engineered to work with the gear rotation, ensuring a constant and complete lubrication cycle.
+• Smart Lubrication: Internal flow channels align with gear rotation, reducing hotspots.

 • Chevrolet/GMC: Blazer, K10/K25, Suburban